laravel/docs/eloquent-relationships.md

 <a name="counting-related-models"></a>
 ### Counting Related Models

 Sometimes you may want to count the number of related models for a given relationship without actually loading the models.
 To accomplish this, you may use the `withCount` method.
-The `withCount` method which will place a `{relation}_count` attribute on the resulting models:
+The `withCount` method will place a `{relation}_count` attribute on the resulting models:

     use App\Models\Post;